sukoneck/resume/index.md

  * All experience is pertinent experience, it's not what you've done as much as it is how you package your accomplishements
  * An example would be using this seemingly non-technical position to showcase leader ship skills
  * Did you communicate with cross-functional teams or people of varying technical skill levels?
 You can use this section to showcase that.
  * Also remember that you want to maximize your resume for buzz words.
-You can figure out what these are from the job posting as well as sample resumes online.
-This will increase your chances of getting a call for an interview.